infosecn1nja/Red-Teaming-Toolkit/README.md

 * **FactionC2** is a C2 framework which use websockets based API that allows for interacting with agents and transports. https://github.com/FactionC2/
 * **DNScat2** is a tool is designed to create an encrypted command-and-control (C&C) channel over the DNS protocol. https://github.com/iagox86/dnscat2
 * **Sliver** is a general purpose cross-platform implant framework that supports C2 over Mutual-TLS, HTTP(S), and DNS. https://github.com/BishopFox/sliver
+* **EvilOSX** An evil RAT (Remote Administration Tool) for macOS / OS X. https://github.com/Marten4n6/EvilOSX
+* **EggShell** is a post exploitation surveillance tool written in Python.
+It gives you a command line session with extra functionality between you and a target machine. https://github.com/neoneggplant/EggShell

 ### Staging
 * **Rapid Attack Infrastructure (RAI)** Red Team Infrastructure...
 Quick...
 Fast...
 Simplified